WolferTamer/starship/README.md

 # Starship

 This programs requires a `.env` file in order to run.
-The values you need are TOKEN (the bot's unique token), CLIENT (the bot's ID), and GUILD (the local guild to register commands to)
+The values you need are TOKEN (the bot's unique token), CLIENT (the bot's ID), GUILD (the local guild to register commands to), and MONGODB_SRV (the path to the mongodb server)

 `npm run dev` to run in dev mode.